 4 Abbey Orchard Street

-If your company is based in Wales, Northern Ireland, or Scotland, you will need to send your application to a different address – you can find the relevant address at the Companies House website.
+Limited Companies – If your company is based in Wales, Northern Ireland, or Scotland, you will need to send your application to a different address – you can find the relevant address on the Companies House website.

 It is possible to name another company as a director of a company, provided that at least one of the other directors is a person.